Chrispykins/TumblrBackupGui/README.md

 -------------

 #### No building or installation required:
-In addition to the source code, a fully functional build of the TumblrBackupGui available as part of this repository.
+In addition to the source code, a fully functional build of the TumblrBackupGui is available as part of this repository.
 To download, just click on the green button in the top right corner above the file list, and select "Download ZIP".

 After extracting the repository from the _.zip_ file, open the **bin** folder.
 The pre-built _.exe_ file is in the **Release** folder.